bem/bem-sdk/packages/deps/README.md

 ### read()

 Creates a generic serial reader for [`BemFile`][file-package] objects.
-If reader not specified the `formats/deps.js/reader.js` file will be used.
+If the reader is not specified, the `formats/deps.js/reader.js` file is used.

-This method returns a function that reads and evaluates `BemFile` objects with data from files.
+This method returns a function that reads and evaluates `BemFile` objects with file data.

 ```js
 /**